-Established in 1979, the Master of Science in Nursing (M.S.N.) at South Dakota State University prepares nurses for advanced practice in nursing administration, clinical leadership, clinical practice or education.
+Established in 1979, the Master of Science in Nursing (M.S.N.) at South Dakota State University prepares nurses for advanced practice in nursing administration, clinical leadership or education.

 We feature collaboration and placement with over 200 established partnerships in a variety of local and regional clinical settings.
 Our clinical preceptors are engaged, caring healthcare professionals who provide an invaluable piece of our students’ clinical education.

 Yearly annual fall admission and flexible scheduling allows students to finish the M.S.N. program in three to four and one half years.
 Total credits vary depending on the specialization chosen.
 No matter what you choose, we have programs in a variety of formats to meet your evolving needs.

 Program coursework is delivered online and includes a field-based practicum.
 The nurse administrator specialization prepares graduates to utilize concepts and theories from nursing management and health administration and to assume leadership positions in health care agencies.
 The graduate demonstrates skills in personnel management and budgetary resources.
 Upon completion of the degree, the graduate may be eligible for the following certifications:

 For required courses and more information, see the nurse administrator curriculum plan.

 Program coursework is delivered online and includes a field-based practicum.
 The clinical nurse leader specialization prepares graduates for coordination of care and clinical leadership in all healthcare settings.
 The graduate demonstrates skills in managing microsystems of care and is prepared to implement outcomes-based practice and quality improvement strategies.
 Upon completion of the degree, the graduate may be eligible for the Clinical Nurse Leader certification.

 For required courses and more information, see the clinical nurse leader curriculum plan.